Sensor Calibration and Ground Imaging with EOIR

 Creating the reflectance map

 Texture maps, like the reflectance map you will use in this lesson, can come from your own sources or you can create them from within STK.
 Below, you will walk through a work flow for creating your own maps.
 The example file will be generated from Bing data, which only has red, green, and blue data.
 You will use the data you have available and extend it to whichever wavebands you use in this study.
-Please note, the example file has already been converted and is available on the SDF.
-The link to the file is in this lesson's External Files section.
+Please note, the example file has already been converted and is available for download on agi.com.
+The link to the file is in this tutorial’s Downloading files section.

 To create your own image, follow the below procedure for your area of interest.
 STK's Bing imagery and the snap frame capability is a good option.